mflycon/Getting_and_Cleaning/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-We finally only kept variables mean@ and std@, which were estimated from these signals :
+We finally only kept variables mean@ and std@, which were estimated from these signals.

-mean@: Mean value
-std@: Standard deviation

-A few additional vectors obtained by averaging the signals, used on the angle() variable, were also kept :
+A few additional vectors obtained by averaging the signals, used on the angle() variable.
+See :

 gravityMean
 tBodyAccMean